-The NOC leads all Marine Science NC, working in partnership with our Delivery Partners, namely the Plymouth Marine Laboratory (PML), the Scottish Association for Marine Science (SAMS) and the Continuous Plankton Recorder Programme delivered by the Marine Biological Association of the UK.
+The National Oceanography Centre (NOC) leads all Marine Science NC, working in partnership with our Delivery Partners, namely the Plymouth Marine Laboratory, the Scottish Association for Marine Science and the Continuous Plankton Recorder Programme delivered by the Marine Biological Association of the UK.

-The National Oceanography Centre Association is a strategic platform that brings together the NERC funded marine science community to enhance its influence on funders, policy makers and the impact that science has on society.
+The National Oceanography Centre Association is a strategic platform that brings together the Natural Environment Research Council (NERC) funded marine science community to enhance its influence on funders, policy makers and the impact that science has on society.

 The NOC Association provides a channel to seek input and share outputs and information with the wider marine science community and its stakeholders.
 As such, the NOC Association is responsive to the needs and suggestions of its members.